 - In a separate bowl, whisk together oats, flour, cinnamon, baking soda, and salt.
 Add your dry ingredients to your butter mixture.
 Beat until incorporated.
 Add chocolate chips.

-ontoyour prepared baking pan.
-Using your spatula or floured hands, press the cookie dough into one large flat layer – like one giant cookie.
+- Spread batter onto your prepared baking pan.
+Using a spatula or floured hands, press the cookie dough into one large flat layer – like one giant cookie.

 Variation – to make regular cookies, scoop tablespoon size cookies on a baking sheet approx. 1.5 inches apart.
 Bake for 8-10 minutes.